 Playing with balloons: This looks like a slow-motion movie to watch.
 Play with just one balloon per child and pop them gently into the air with your hands, trying to keep them afloat.
 This is a good way of slowing down active kids who still might need a little more movement to keep them engaged in mindful games.
 Their whole body and mind are engaged in a single focus.

 Texture bag.
 Place several small, interestingly shaped or textured objects in a bag.
 Have each child reach in and touch an object, one at a time, and describe what they are touching.
 Make sure they don’t take the object out of the bag, forcing them to use only their sense of touch to explore the object.

 Blindfolded taste tests.
 Use a blindfold for each child and have them experience eating a small food, like a raisin or a cranberry, as if it was their first time eating it.

 Coloring book: Coloring books force kids to focus on one thing for an extended period of time, which is the very definition of mindfulness.
 Additionally, they can help children release their creativity by producing their own color scheme.
 Nearly anyone can color inside the lines, but the hues children choose will reflect their imagination.

 Belly breathing: Choose a stuffed animal or a small bean bag.
-Let students lie on the floor with their stuffed toy on their bellies.
-Watch the object rise and sink as they inhale and exhale and repeat seven times.
+Let students lie on the floor with their stuffed toys on their bellies.
+Watch the objects rise and sink as they inhale and exhale and repeat seven times.
 Children can experience the value of controlled breathing and observe how their breaths result in the movement of the stuffed toy.